grafana/writers-toolkit/docs/sources/write/style-guide/word-list/index.md

 ### README

 When naming a file or making a general reference to READMEs, spell using all caps.
 When referencing a specific README file, match the same capitalization of that file.

 ## S

 ### SQL (Structured Query Language)

-The article&mdash;_a_ or _an_&mdash;that you use before the acronym _SQL_ depends on how the word is pronounced.
+The article, _a_ or _an_, that you use before the acronym _SQL_ depends on how the word is pronounced.

 When referring to the product Microsoft SQL Server, _SQL_ should be pronounced "sequel".
 In this case, use the article _a_, as in _a SQL Server analysis_.

 When referring to the term in any other context, such as SQL databases, errors, or servers, _SQL_ should be pronounced "ess-cue-el".
 In this case, use the article _an_, as in _an SQL error_.

 ## T